wallacepck/tp/docs/UserGuide.md

       </details>

    3. Type <code>java -version</code> and press the `Enter` key.
-   4. If you have `Java 17` installed, the terminal should look like:
+   4. If `Java 17` is installed, your terminal will look like this:
        <details>
            <summary><strong>On Windows:</strong></summary>
                <pre><code>